Updated November 24, 2020

 Some people have problems with their lungs, heart, or thinking after the initial illness is over.
 Talk to your doctor or clinic about how they will monitor you after the first part of your COVID-19 illness.

 If you have these severe symptoms, call 911 or go to the nearest emergency room:

 Pain or pressure in the chest or belly

 New confusion or inability to wake up

 Bluish lips or face

-The paramedics who help you may wear extra masks and coverings to keep themselves healthy so they can keep working.
+The paramedics or emergency room staff who help you may wear extra masks and coverings to keep themselves healthy.